Cara Delevingne Flaunts Toned Abdomen & Sculpted Legs As She’s Spotted Leaving ‘The Tonight Show’

-Cara Delevingne was spotted leaving the set of The Tonight Show With Jimmy Fallon on Tuesday night looking absolutely fabulous, reported The Daily Mail.
+Cara Delevingne was spotted leaving the set of The Tonight Show with Jimmy Fallon on Tuesday night looking absolutely fabulous, reported The Daily Mail.

-The British model showed off her slender figure in a short black dress that plunged at the neckline and exposed plenty of skin.
+The British model showed off her slender figure in a short, black dress that plunged at the neckline and exposed plenty of skin.
 The sexy cut-out design across her belly teased the model’s taut abs while including sparkly embellishments.
 Turning heads in the dress that hugged every one of her curves, the 27-year-old accessorized with thin gold necklaces, a gold bracelet, and a couple of rings.
 She wore her straight blonde hair slicked back into a ponytail and enhanced her pointed facial features with eye makeup and bright pink lipstick.
 Over her shoulder, she donned a chic black handbag while sporting a pair of pointed black heels on her feet.

 The actress appeared on the show, filmed in New York City, alongside actor Bill Hader.
 Cara, Bill, and Jimmy gathered around a campfire to tell scary stories during the episode, according to The Daily Mail.